 We usually host five days across a spread of subjects which change slightly each year.
 The Study Days which took place in 2020 were as follows:

-- Medical Science Study Day – Friday 1 May (cancelled, see note above)
+- Medical Science Study Day (cancelled, due to lockdown restrictions)

 How to Apply